dominodatalab/domino-data/docs/source/usecases/delete_trainingset.rst

 Delete TrainingSet
 ------------------

-TrainingSets may only be deleted if they have no versions.
+**Note:** `TrainingSets` may only be deleted if they have no versions.

 .. code-block:: python

     TrainingSetClient.delete_training_set("my-training-set")

-To delete the TrainingSet and all versions:
+The following example shows how to delete the `TrainingSet` and all versions:

 .. code-block:: python